 The S&P 500 to GDP ratio, like the Buffett Indicator, assesses the stock market's valuation relative to the economy.
 However, it specifically considers the market capitalization of the 500 companies in the index, while the Buffett Indicator covers all publicly traded stocks.
 The S&P 500 ratio offers a narrower view, focusing on large-cap companies, while the Buffett Indicator provides a broader perspective of the entire market, including smaller-cap stocks and companies outside the S&P 500.

 However, the S&P 500 is still just a proxy for the total value of all US publicly-traded equities and over the long-term the S&P 500 to GDP ratio deviated from the Buffett indicator.
 According to this paper (page A56), the US Market Cap to GDP ratio in the late 1800's was around 50%, which is a third of what it was during the Dot-com bubble of 2000.

-As mentioned above, the S&P 500 captures approximately 80% of available market capitalization.
+Just like the Wilshire 5000, the S&P 500 is a capitalization-weighted Index.
+It captures approximately 80% of the available total market capitalization.
 Therefore it is quite representative of the entire stock market.
-Intuitively, the stock market and the GDP should grow with a similar pace.
+Intuitively, the stock market and the overall economy should grow with a similar pace.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.